 However, our feet can sometimes suffer from a damaged skin barrier function, causing us calluses, corns, dryness or a thickening of the skin.
 Most foot problems arise from improper footwear and excess rubbing or pressure, while improper foot hygiene can cause fungal infections, itchiness, cracking or scaling.
 This is why it is important to show your feet some love.
 Proper shoes, regular washing, exfoliating and moisturizing will help keep your feet smooth and healthy.

-After showering, when the skin has already softened up, use ChitoCare Beauty Body Scrub to gently rub the skin and soles of your feet.
+After showering, when the skin has already softened up, use ChitoCare beauty Body Scrub to gently massage the skin and soles of your feet.
 Walnut shell powder and bamboo stem powder will help slough away dead skin cells, improve microcirculation and result in smoother, softer skin.
-Follow up with ChitoCare Beauty Body Lotion for soft, moisturized feet.
+Follow up with ChitoCare beauty Body Lotion for soft, moisturized feet.
 Containing marine chitosan, caffeine and natural moisturizing oils from coconuts and sunflower seeds, it reduces redness and itching, locks in moisture and supports the skin’s natural repair process.

 However, our scalp skin is relatively sensitive and can be prone to irritation if we do not care for it correctly.
 Hash cleansers, hot water, inappropriate shampoo or other hair products can strip the scalp of its acid mantle, causing irritation, dryness, itching or flaking.
 When scalp skin irritation is left unattended, it can result in dandruff, sensitivity, further itchiness or dryness, hair thinning or hair loss.

 For optimal scalp and hair health, try using mild or natural cleansers and hair products that are suitable for sensitive skin.
-To boost hair health, add a supplement to your diet, such as ChitoCare Beauty Hair, Skin & Nails.
-This formula is rich in nutrients like collagen Type II, Vitamin C, zinc, Icelandic silica, selenium, mineral-rich algae and marine fibers, that protect cells from oxidative stress and contribute to healthier skin, teeth, gums, cartilage, bones, hair and nails.
+To boost hair health, add a supplement to your diet, such as ChitoCare beauty Hair, Skin & Nails.
+This formula is rich in nutrients like collagen Type II, Vitamin C, zinc, Icelandic silica, selenium, mineral-rich algae and marine fibers, that protect cells from the results of oxidative stress and contribute to healthier skin, teeth, gums, cartilage, bones, hair and nails.